ArcBlock/forge-docs/src/core/log.md

 ---
-title: "Forge Logs"
+title: 'Forge Logs'
-description: "Forge Logs"
+description: 'Forge Logs'
-keywords: ""
+keywords: ''
-robots: "index,follow"
+robots: 'index,follow'
-category: "docs"
+category: 'docs'
-layout: "documentation"
+layout: 'documentation'
 tags:
-  - "core"
+  - 'core'
-  - "log"
+  - 'log'
 ---

 Forge produces logs for troubleshooting whenever there's an issue.
 For `tendermint` or `ipfs` they will also provide logs.
 Here's a summary for default log location: